 The education system in South Australia

-In their final 2 years, students complete the South Australia Certificate of Education (SACE).
+In their final 2 years, students at secondary school must complete the South Australia Certificate of Education (SACE).

 All young people between the ages of 16 and 17 years must attend full-time schooling, training or work for at least 25 hours per week.

 Tertiary education includes both higher education (including universities) and vocational education and training (VET).

 VET institutions offer courses to build job-specific skills across a wide range of industries in Australia.
 VET qualifications are provided by government institutions, called Technical and Further Education (TAFE), as well as a range of Registered Training Organisations (RTOs) which are regulated by the Australian Government.

 VET qualifications are outcome-based and focus on the occupational skills and competencies gained.